serhii-kolodych/index/README.md

 # Kolodych.com Web Development Projects

-Welcome to the [Kolodych.com](https://kolodych.com) website source code!
+Welcome to the <a href="https://kolodych.com" target="_blank">Kolodych.com</a> website source code!
 This repository contains various resources for the Kolodych.com website.

 ## Contents